CostyRo/RandomApps/README.md

 - ##### This is a repository with random android apps.
 - ##### I don't know if this repository will be updated in the future, maybe or maybe not
 - ##### I was needed to relearn some android development, so i said the best way to do this is to make some apps
+- ##### Now this repo is extended with a Flutter app, i did this app to learn Flutter

 ## Apps that are in this repo